wlandau/stat503-hw4/README.md

 - Applied Dr. Cook's knn imputation method to groups 3 and 4 from Lindsay's method for each semester.
 Data in data/cleanGrades.Rda is ready for clustering.

-- Use cleanGrades.Rda to try to figure out the number of clusters in fall13.
-Use wb.ratio from kmeans and multiple hierarchical clustering methods, along with dendrograms from hierarchical clustering.
-NbClust was considered too, but it seems like overkill at this point.
+- Basic visualization of clean data, detection of nuisance variables, correlations among pairs, pca and mds.

+- Use cleanGrades.Rda to try to figure out if basic kmeans and hierarchical methods can separate the data at all.
+Try to figure out the number of clusters.
+For ward linkage, which actually does provide some separation, visualize and explain it.

 ### Fangge